About the Google Search Network

 Your ads can appear with Google search results and on other search sites when your keywords are relevant to a user's search.

 - Google search partners: Ads might appear with search results on websites of Google search partners.
 For text ads, search partners include hundreds of non-Google websites (like AOL), as well as Google Maps, Google Video and other Google sites.
 Product Listing Ads can appear on search partner sites that display and link to products for sale.
-The click-through rate (CTR) for ads on search partner sites doesn't impact your Quality Score on Google.com.
+The click-through rate (CTR) for ads on search partner sites doesn't impact on your Quality Score on google.com.

 Google Instant helps people to find information faster by showing relevant results as they type a search term on Google search.
 As someone starts to type a search term, Google Instant automatically shows results for a popular search that begins with those letters.
 An algorithm tries to predict what the rest of the term might be, based on popular searches typed by other users.
 The predicted text is shown in light grey in the search box, and search results and ads are automatically shown for that predicted term.